U.S. Attorney's for the Eastern and Western Districts of Michigan, Barbara McQuade and Patrick Miles

 The U.S. Attorney’s Office seeks to reduce crime not only through enforcement efforts, but also through prevention efforts.
-Our prevention work includes Project Sentry, Camp DEFY (Drug Education for Youth), and Explorer Scouts.
+Our prevention work includes Project Sentry, Detroit One, and Explorer Scouts.

 Project Sentry is an initiative of Project Safe Neighborhoods (“PSN”) that is dedicated to the protection of our youth from gun violence.